-Objective Activities Deliverables Timelines Personnel (see legend below) 1.
+Objective Activities Deliverables Timelines Personnel (see legend below) Costs 1.
 Release of Lab report Publicly release the report and foster public and media profile Report release Media release.
 Ultimately, we will want to talk about the Lab ideas over a year-long+ period.
 So the first release will thread the needle to refer to a new report, mention briefly it has 4 recommendations, and then anticipate most early interest will be with the tax policy recommendation.
-Follow up releases will be developed TBD as Early January 2022 (see legend below) PK lead AL NS, SN ldentify and pitch necessary, anticipating that the recommendation related to inflation and monetary policy will be the next priority.
-Liaise with major daily with Early January PK lead interested media leaders with a focus on those who cover intention to have an op ed picked up Web and social media content 2022 NS, SN Journalism student intern related issues related to the surtax recommendation Proactively seek out media, monitor media, and be available for interviews (print, radio, TV).
-React to negative media, as needed January - March 2022 Social media distribution, monitoring, engagement - this work will borrow from tools created under Objectives 2 and 3 below January - March 2022 AC Zoom webinar/ Facebook Live event (format TBD) Feb (after first media rush) PK lead AL Lab participants
+Follow up releases will be developed TBD as necessary, anticipating that the recommendation related to inflation and monetary policy will be the next priority.
+Early January 2022 PK lead AL NS, SN Identify and pitch interested media leaders with a focus on those Liaise with major daily with intention to have an op ed picked up Web and social media content Early January 2022 PK lead NS, SN Journalism student who cover issues related to the surtax recommendation Proactively seek out media, monitor media, and be available for interviews (print, radio, TV).
+React to negative media, as needed January - March 2022 intern